mrakgr/Spiral-V2/readme.md

 Tomorrow I'll implement the descriptor sharing via the object pool and then start on the wrapper.

 UPDATE 4/4/2016: Redesigned the object pool.
 It also seems that TensorAdd works properly in the previous library.
 When I remove the biases, the new library is actually a bit faster than the old one.
 At any rate, I now have everything I need to squeeze down the value function for the [N puzzle](https://github.com/mrakgr/N-Puzzle-Experiments), but let me deal with the v4 wrapper as per plan.

+UPDATE 4/7/2016: Done with the v4 wrapper and the convolutional [batch normalization](http://arxiv.org/abs/1502.03167) example.
+It is quite something, it was worth doing the v4 wrapper just for it.
+I am definitely not getting the full use of it on Mnist.
+Also as luck would have it, the v5 RC of cuDNN came out so I might as well do that as well while I am at it.
+I was not planning on doing recurrent nets right now, but they will come in handy.
+I'd rather have functions for linear layers which would allow me to combine recurrent nets with batch normalization.
+At least, the new Winograd convolutional kernels are a reason to move to v5 already.

+Also, a paper showing how to use [recurrent batch normalization](http://arxiv.org/abs/1603.09025) effectively came out very recently.